Jesus and the Creation Account

-Jesus confirmed the creation account of the world in the following references:
+Jesus did confirm the creation account of the world in the following references:

 - Jesus pointed to the creation account as the basis for the doctrine of marriage and divorce.
 He said, “Have you not read that He who made them at the beginning ‘made them male and female,’ and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?”
 (Matthew 19:4-5).
 Jesus asserted the sanctity of the marriage bond by quoting Genesis 2:24.
-Thus, Jesus made it clear that He accepted the account as factual.
+Thus, Jesus made it clear that He accepted the creation account as factual.

 - Jesus pointed to the creation of plants where each kind brought forth the same kind.
 “Do men gather grapes of thorns, or figs of thistles?… A good tree cannot bring forth evil fruit; neither can a corrupt tree bring forth good fruit” (Matthew 7:16,18).
 This was recorded in Genesis 1:11,12 which says, “Then God said, “Let the earth bring forth grass, the herb that yields seed, and the fruit tree that yields fruit according to its kind, whose seed is in itself, on the earth”; and it was so.
 And the earth brought forth grass, the herb that yields seed according to its kind, and the tree that yields fruit, whose seed is in itself according to its kind.
 And God saw that it was good.”
 Thus, showing that living things did not evolve.

 - Jesus kept the Sabbath (Luke 4:16) and accepted the Sabbath as a day of rest in commemoration of God’s completed work of creation (Matthew 12:8).
-The Sabbath was first instituted at creation in Genesis 2:2, 3 that, “And on the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done.
+The Sabbath was first instituted at creation.
+We read in Genesis 2:2, 3 that, “And on the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done.
 3 Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made.“